Russian lower house backs bill to allow Putin to pick candidates to lead regions

 The elections were reintroduced last year amid a wave of opposition protests that drew tens of thousands of Russians tired of Putin's dominance and eager for a stronger political voice.

-Critics of Putin say the rules favour United Russia as it is, and its candidates won all five governorships at stake in elections last October.
+Critics of Putin say the rules favor United Russia as it is, and its candidates won all five governorships at stake in elections last October.

 The proposed law would allow each region to abandon direct elections and put in place a system under which Putin would name three candidates and the regional legislature would elect one of them as governor.